dndx/shadowsocks-libuv/README.md

 * Max OS X 10.8.2 x64 using clang 4.1
 * CentOS 5.8 x86 using gcc 4.1.2

+## How to Use
+After you build shadowsocks successfully, you can rename the file `server` and move it to anywhere you want.

+Also there are command line options that can be used to override settings in config.h:

+	$ ./server -?
+	./server: invalid option -- ?
+	Shadowsocks Version:0.1 libuv(0.9) Written by Dndx(idndx.com)
+	Usage: ./server [-l listen] [-p port] [-k keyfile] [-f pidfile]

+	Options:
+      -l : Override the listening IP
+	  -p : Override the listening port
+	  -k : Override the listening password
+	  -f : Override the pidfile path

 ## Known Issues
 ### Build Failed